Bernstein-type theorem for constant mean curvature surfaces in the isotropic 3-space

 In summary, Bernstein-type theorems can take various forms depending on whether the mean curvature $H$ is zero or not and what the ambient space is.
 Based on these studies, in this paper we give the following theorem which includes a Bernstein-type theorem for CMC $H$ surfaces in the isotropic $3$-space $\mathbb{I}^3$.

-\begin{theorem} If a connected complete spacelike constant mean curvature $H$ surface in $\mathbb{I}^3$ has non-constant Gaussian curvature $K$, then $K$ must take all values less than $H^2$.
+\begin{theorem} If a connected complete spacelike constant mean curvature $H$ surface in $\mathbb{I}^3$ has non-constant Gaussian curvature $K$, then $K$ must take all values less than $H^2$ infinitely many times.

-In particular, if the Gaussian curvature $K$ of a connected complete spacelike constant mean curvature $H$ surface has an exceptional value less than $H^2$, then $K$ is constant, and the surface is either one of the following. \begin{itemize} \item[$(1)$] When $H = 0$, the surface is either a plane or a rectangular hyperbolic paraboloid. \item[$(2)$] When $H \neq 0$, the surface is either a cylinder, an elliptic paraboloid, or a non-rectangular hyperbolic paraboloid. \end{itemize} \end{theorem} See Section~\ref{Sec.2} for the meaning of a rectangular hyperbolic paraboloid.
+In particular, if the Gaussian curvature $K$ of a connected complete spacelike constant mean curvature $H$ surface has an exceptional value less than $H^2$, then $K$ is constant, and the followings hold. \begin{itemize} \item[$(1)$] When $H = 0$, the surface is either a plane or a rectangular hyperbolic paraboloid. \item[$(2)$] When $H\ne0$, the surface is either a cylinder, an elliptic paraboloid, or a non-rectangular hyperbolic paraboloid. \end{itemize} \end{theorem} See Section~\ref{Sec.2} for the meaning of a rectangular hyperbolic paraboloid.

 The proof of Theorem \ref{thm:main} is given in Section \ref{sec3}.
 Since completeness of a surface in $\mathbb{I}^3$ induces the fact that the surface is an entire graph, we can show Bernstein-type theorems for constant mean curvature surfaces in $\mathbb{I}^3$ from Theorem \ref{thm:main}, see Corollaries \ref{cor1} and \ref{cor2}.
 Finally, a PDE theoretical interpretation of Theorem \ref{thm:main} is also given in Section \ref{sec:pde}.